dsarajlic/dotfiles/README.md

 ## What’s in here?

-* vim look/feel
+* vimrc: vim look/feel
-* ZSH aliases and how to use them
+* zshrc: ZSH aliases and how to use them
+* gitconfig: toggle different profiles (primarily to note commits)
+* bash_profile: typically where I note my ENV variables

+Finally, I use apply-dotfiles.sh as a way of quickly sym linking from Google Drive to the computer I'm using.
+Effectively making me system agnostic.